Image Source: Wikipedia

 Thomas A. Edison

 Edison was raised in the American Midwest.
 Early in his career he worked as a telegraph operator, which inspired some of his earliest inventions.
 In 1876, he established his first laboratory facility in Menlo Park, New Jersey, where many of his early inventions were developed.
-He later established a botanical laboratory in Fort Myers, Florida, in collaboration with businessmen Henry Ford and Harvey S. Firestone, and a laboratory in West Orange, New Jersey, that featured the world's first film studio, the Black Maria.
-With 1,093 US patents in his name, as well as patents in other countries, Edison is regarded as the most prolific inventor in American history.
-Edison married twice and fathered six children.
-He died in 1931 due to complications from diabetes.
+He went into business and became wealthy.
+Edison used his fortune to further his passion for invention.
+This was realized in experimental mining operations, the first film studio, and 1,093 US patents.

 Date Range of DAHR Recordings: 1918 - 1929